FSS:PSYb2800 Political psy and conflict - Course Information

 - Teaching methods

-- Course is conducted in the combined form of lectures and seminars.
-Active participation of students in lectures and discussions is required.
-During the semester, students have to submit three assignments and pass a final exam.
+- Course consists of 13 lectures.
+During the semester, students take five online quizzes on assigned reading materials.
 Students are expected to follow updates in the Information System and check their student e-mail accounts regularly.
 All required reading materials will be available online in the Information System.

 - Assessment methods